Last Modified: May 2019

-Shapiro had the honor of serving as a Member of the Presidentís Council of Economic Advisers during 2011-12.
-For the two years immediately prior to that, he was the Deputy Assistant Attorney General for Economics at the Antitrust Division of the U.S. Department of Justice; he also held that position during 1995-96.
-From 1998 to 2008, Shapiro served as Director of the Institute of Business and Economic Research at UC Berkeley.† He has been Editor and Co-Editor of the Journal of Economic Perspectives and a Fellow at the Center for Advanced Study in the Behavioral Sciences, among other honors.
-Shapiro earned his Ph.D. in Economics at M.I.T. in 1981, taught at Princeton University during the 1980s, and has been on the Berkeley faculty since 1990.
+Shapiro had the honor of serving as a Senate-confirmed Member of the Presidentís Council of Economic Advisers during 2011-12.† For the two years immediately prior to that, he was the Deputy Assistant Attorney General for Economics at the Antitrust Division of the U.S. Department of Justice; he also held that position during 1995-96.† From 1998 to 2008, Shapiro served as Director of the Institute of Business and Economic Research at UC Berkeley.† He has been Editor and Co-Editor of the Journal of Economic Perspectives and a Fellow at the Center for Advanced Study in the Behavioral Sciences, among other honors.
+Shapiro earned his Ph.D. in Economics at M.I.T. in 1981, taught at Princeton University during the 1980s, and has been on the faculty at UC Berkeley since 1990.

 Shapiro has published extensively in the areas of industrial organization, competition policy, patents, the economics of innovation, and competitive strategy.
 His current research interests include competition policy, the economics of innovation, the design and use of patents, housing finance, and energy and environmental economics.